 Lemon water is a popular hydrating drink; it can help you stay hydrated by adding electrolytes to your body, and lemon's vitamin C content boosts your immune system.
 When you are in lemon water, use fresh lemon juice and not concentrate.

-In fact you could use lime wedges, strawberries, and add some mint leaves for extra flavor.
+In fact, you could use lime wedges, and strawberries, and add some mint leaves for extra flavor.

 You should also be aware of the sugar content in lemon water as some commercial brands add sugar.
 If you are looking for a no-calorie lemon water drink, consider making it at home with sparkling water and fresh lemon juice.

 7. Green Detox Smoothie

 A Green Detox Smoothie is a refreshing and hydrating drink that can be enjoyed any time of day.
 Made with a blend of green leaves, fruits, and vegetables, this nutrient-rich smoothie is a great way to get your daily vitamins and minerals.